EEC-Developers/framework/Filter/README.md

 ## Methods
 * create(parent,output,line_length) -- constructor: parent is the filter, output is the buffer, line_length is the length of the line in characters.

-# Passthrough
+# Stringify
-Moves from input to output unmodified.
-It is useful for converting to different buffer types.
+Moves from input to a string_buffer unmodified using the capacity of the previous stage to set the size of the string_buffer.

+## Note
+Preallocating the output structure is not supported by this structure.

+## Methods
+* stage(parent,previous) -- A custom constructor that uses the `get_capacity()` method to set the size of the string_buffer.

 # Text List Base
 Creates a syntactically correct, punctuated list of items in English from an iterator of strings.